 How to find Epsilon Lyrae.
 Epsilon Lyrae is wonderfully easy to find.
 It’s not as bright as Vega, the constellation Lyra’s brightest star.

 But Vega’s brightness, plus the distinctive shape of the constellation Lyra, can help you spot Epsilon Lyrae.

 With the eye, the gap between Vega and Epsilon Lyrae only amounts to the width of your little finger at an arm length away.
 As a fun bonus, you can see Vega and Epsilon Lyrae in a single binocular field.

-Science of a Double Double star.
-Although Vega and Epsilon Lyrae look like they’re close together in space, they really aren’t.
-These stars only reside along the same line of sight.
-Astronomers have determined that Vega is some 25 light-years, whereas Epsilon is over six times farther, at about 160 light-years away.
+Science of the Double-Double star.
+Although Vega and Epsilon Lyrae appear close together in the sky, they really aren’t.
+They simply appear that way along our line of sight.
+Astronomers have determined that Vega is some 25 light-years away, whereas Epsilon Lyrae is over six times farther, at about 162 light-years.

 Bruce McClure has served as lead writer for EarthSky's popular Tonight pages since 2004.
 He's a sundial aficionado, whose love for the heavens has taken him to Lake Titicaca in Bolivia and sailing in the North Atlantic, where he earned his celestial navigation certificate through the School of Ocean Sailing and Navigation.
 He also writes and hosts public astronomy programs and planetarium programs in and around his home in upstate New York.